 - Calculate how much more you need to save to meet the goal .
 To do this, you will have to calculate the difference between the sum of money that will be needed in retirement based on the set objective and the sum of money saved at the time of retirement with the current expected rate.

-- Consider important variables: taxation, inflation, estimated interest rates… Retirement financial planning is dynamic since there are exogenous factors or factors beyond the will of the saver, such as taxes, inflation and interest rates, which will force us to have a review plan every quarter, for example (the period is basically determined by the type of investment).
+- Consider important variables: taxation, inflation, estimated interest rates… Retirement retirement planning is dynamic since there are exogenous factors or factors beyond the will of the saver, such as taxes, inflation and interest rates, which will force us to have a review plan every quarter, for example (the period is basically determined by the type of ).

 - Increase savings by managing expenses well .
 One way that helps save is to reduce payments, debts and avoid interest on term consumption schemes.
 It is an additional form of savings.